aslotte/aslotte.github.io/_posts/2020-03-19-5-reasons-why-you-as-a-net-developer-should-venture-into-machine-learning-today.md

 ---
 title: >-
-  5 reasons why you as a .NET Developer should venture into Machine Learning today
+  5 Reasons Why You as a .NET Developer Should Get Started With Machine Learning Today
 comments: true
 tags:
   - '#machinelearning #getstarted #community'